 Department of Health WA: Caring For A Loved One

 Available in Arabic, Bengali, Burmese, Chinese (Simplified), Dari, English, Farsi, French, Hakha Chin, Hindi, Hmong, Japanese, Karen, Khmer, Kinyarwanda, Korean, Marshallese, Punjabi, Russian, Somali, Spanish, Swahili, Thai, Tigrinya, Ukrainian, Urdu, and Vietnamese.

-Available in Amharic, Arabic, Burmese, Chinese (Simplified), Dari, English, Kunama, Farsi, French, Haitian Creole, Nepali, Oromo, Pashto, Russian, Somali, Spanish, Swahili, Tigryna, Ukrainian, and Vietnamese.
+Available in: Amharic, Arabic, Burmese, Dari, Farsi, French, Haitian Creole, Hmong, Karen, Khmer, Kinyarwanda, Korean, Kunama, Lao, Nepali, Oromo, Pashto, Portuguese, Russian, Serbian (Bosnia), Simplified Chinese, Somali, Spanish, Swahili, Tagalog, Thai, Tigrinya, Ukrainian, and Vietnamese

 CDC: 10 Things You Can Do To Manage Your Symptoms At Home